lovroterseglav/Obsidian-School/Documents/Referati/TJA-Chernobyl.md

 Reactor manegment.

 ## The aftermath
-There is now a 30km Exclusion Zone
+There is now a 30km Exclusion Zone around the plant.
 Gorbachev, in a 2006 memoir, says "The Chernobyl meltdown was perhaps the real cause of the collapse of the Soviet Union."

 ## Chernobyl today

 ## People
+Valery Legasov - first deputy director of the Kurchatov Institute of Atomic Energy Boris Shcherbina - Ukrainian Soviet politician who served as a Deputy Chairman

 # Killer lines
 There is a diffrence improvising a presetnation at school and improvising controling a nulcear reactor.